The Republic of Belarus

 Mogilev Region is the Eastern region of the Republic of Belarus.
 The area of the Region is 29.1 thousand km2.
-On the East the Region borders on Smolensk and Bryansk Regions of the Russian Federation.
+In the East the Region borders on Smolensk and Bryansk Regions of the Russian Federation.
 The region occupies about 14 % of the territory of the Republic of Belarus and has 12 % of the Belarusian population.

 More than 250 large plants operate in the Region.
 Mogilev Region produces 16 % of the industrial goods manufactured in Belarus.
-Main industries represented in the Region are chemistry and petroleum chemistry, engineering, light industry, food industry.
+Main industries represented in the Region are chemistry and petroleum chemistry, engineering, light industry and food industry.
 The Region is the major Belarusian producer of tires, elevators, electric motors, centrifugal pumps, cement, silk fabrics.

 About half of the industrial goods of Mogilev Region are produced in Mogilev.

 The City is located at the intersection of the most important traffic arteries, which connect Mogilev with Russia, Ukraine, Poland, and the Baltic states.
-Mogilev airport can accommodate modern aircrafts used on international lines, including Boing-737.
+Mogilev airport can accommodate modern aircraft used on international lines, including Boing-737.

 A large railway junction is located in Mogilev.
 It can send and receive any types and kinds of cargo.
 The junction also has warehouses.
 Enterprises located within the Free Economic Zone can deliver their shipments by rail directly to the manufacturing area.

 Bordered by the Russian Federation in the East, Mogilev Region is a natural gateway to the common market of Belarus, Russia and Kazakhstan.
 The Russian border is only 80 km away from Mogilev.

 - Kiev - 440 km